JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>MVC Architecture</strong> - This stands for the `model`, `view`, and `controller`.

 - The `model` - this contains the `state`, the business logic and the HTTP library.
 - The `view` - is for presentation logic - the part interacting with the user.
+All events should be `listened for` in the `view`.
 - The `controller` - this contains the application logic - creating a bridge between the `model` and the `view` (that shouldn't know anything about each other/completely independent of one another).
-This can 'dispatch tasks' to the `model` and the `view`
+This can 'dispatch tasks' to the `model` and the `view`.
+All events should be `handled` in the `controller`.

 - An example of flow through the MVC architecture would be - an event listener is added that is 'doing something in the application' through the `controller`.
 This handling might involve updating of the UI and may ask the model for some data (i.e. dispatching tasks).
 The `model` may then ask for an AJAX request to the web.
 When the data arrives, the `controller` takes this data and then sends it to the `view` for the data to be rendered.
 The `model` and the `view` kind of sit and wait for the instructions from the `controller`.

 - It is a good idea to create a 'config.js' file to store your API into a new variable - as API's are likely to change over the years.
-Creating a configuration variable - such as `const API_URL = 'url';`
+Creating a configuration variable - such as `const API_URL = 'url';`.

+- `The Publisher-Subscriber Design Pattern` - The publisher is some code that knows when to react (i.e. functions that contain add event listeners).
+Subscribers are the code that should be executed when the event happens.
+The publisher does not know that the subscriber exists due to living in different MVC.
+We can now subscribe to the publisher by passing in a subscriber function as an argument as the controller can import both the view and the model - this is the way you can make them interact with each other.